cwilldoner/practicalwork/README.md

 2.)
 Then the model complexity is increased by increasing the width of the channels, and again it is trained on the MNIST dataset.

 3.)
-Then this model is pruned by '''Torch Pruning''' (https://github.com/VainF/Torch-Pruning/tree/master) to get same complexity as the model in 1.)
+Then this model is structure-pruned by '''Torch Pruning''' (https://github.com/VainF/Torch-Pruning/tree/master) to get same complexity as the model in 1.), specifically the Magnitude Pruner is used.
+This method removes weights with small magnitude in the network, resulting in a smaller and faster model without too much performance lost in accuracy.
+The target pruning size should be equal or less than the small CP Resnet model.

-4.)
 This pruned model is then fine-tuned to achieve at least better accuracy than 1.)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### ASC